 The authors declare that there are no conflicts of interest regarding the publication of this article.
 No financial or personal relationships with individuals or organizations have influenced the work presented in this study.
 All research was conducted independently and without any commercial or financial incentives.

-Consent (where ever applicable)
+Consent (wherever applicable)

 This retrospective study analyzed anonymized epidemiological data from medical records, without identifying individual patients or presenting clinical case reports.
 The research protocol received approval from the Institutional Ethics Committee (No. 2447/11).
 Since the study utilized aggregated demographic and hospitalization data without personal identifiers, individual patient consent was waived.
 All data were treated with strict confidentiality in accordance with ethical guidelines for secondary data analysis.

-Ethical approval (where ever applicable)
+Ethical approval (wherever applicable)

 This study was approved by the Institutional Ethics Committee under protocol number 2447/11.
 The research was conducted in accordance with the ethical standards established by the Brazilian National Health Council and the 1964 Declaration of Helsinki.
-All data were collected from medical records maintaining strict patient confidentiality and anonymity.
+All data were collected from medical records, maintaining strict patient confidentiality and anonymity.
 The retrospective nature of the study using aggregated epidemiological data waived the requirement for individual patient consent.
 The research protocol ensured complete protection of participants' privacy rights throughout the investigation.

 STATEMENT ON THE USE OF AI